sheeter/boulder_bike_bus/README.md

-# Boulder Bike Bus - Launching on Wednesdays in Fall 2022
+# Boulder Bike Bus - Southbound Crosstown Rides every Wednesday through 2022!

 Join kids and families biking to school (and having fun!) on Kid Safe streets.
 You can hop on and off the bus by meeting the group anywhere along the route — no need to join us at the start or ride with us to the end.
 Background about the bike bus movement [here](https://www.bloomberg.com/news/features/2022-02-10/kids-board-bike-trains-from-barcelona-to-san-francisco).

-## First Test of the Southbound Crosstown Route Wednesday May 25th!
+We completed [the test](https://twitter.com/BoulderBikeBus/status/1529523741297889280) of the southbound route on Wednesday, May 25th.

-### Parkside Park to BCSIS/High Peaks Elementary
+### Parkside Park to BCSIS/High Peaks Elementary with service to schools along Elmer's Two Mile, Goose Creek and Foothills Paths.

-When: Wednesday May 25 - meet at 8:20 AM, roll at 8:25 AM
+When: Every Wednesday - meet at 8:20 AM, roll at 8:25 AM

 Who: Anyone who wants to ride, roll, scoot, or skate to school!
 Parents, teachers, kiddos, and fellow bikers/skaters/rollers are welcome.